PhilipYip1988/python-tutorials/022_datetime/readme.md

-# Datetime and TimeZone Information Modules
+# DateTime and ZoneInfo Modules

 The datetime module contains classes for manipulating dates and times.
 The ```datetime``` module can be imported using the alias ```dt```: